-And as you go about your day, begin to consider, “who is on my Wellness Team?”
+As you go about your day, consider, “who is on my Wellness Team?”

-- see this as a sacred and private internal dialogue (no need to discuss it out loud).
+- see this as a sacred and private internal dialogue (no need to discuss it aloud).

 - resist the temptation to dwell upon who isn’t on your Team; instead, discover who is on your team, and celebrate it!